-Literally, our best family memories are from the multigenerational vacations we take each year with grandparents, siblings, and cousins.
+Our best family memories are from the multigenerational vacations we take each year with grandparents, siblings, and cousins.
 Not only are memories formed, but the lasting bonds between family members who live far away are fortified.

-Having a multitude of things to do with the option of doing nothing at all works well for our family.
+Having a multitude of activities, with the option of doing nothing at all, works well for our family.
 With multigenerational travel, you need to meet a variety of activity levels.
-Sometimes the grandparents or over-worked parent simply want to relax, while the younger children need to be running.
+Sometimes grandparents or overworked parents simply want to relax, while the younger children need to be running.

 Division of work can be a major tension point on family trips.
 It becomes very apparent and frustrating if someone doesn’t put in their fair share.
-For that reason, we set general guidelines ahead of time with a clear expectation that we’ll rotate the grocery shopping and cleaning.
+For that reason, we set general guidelines ahead of time, with a clear expectation that we’ll rotate the grocery shopping and cleaning.